What is melanoma?

 - A history of intense sun exposure as a young person and painful or blistering sunburns.

-- A mole that is changing in size, color, or shape.
+- A mole that changes in size, color or shape.

 - Any mole that itches, bleeds or is tender.